- Haley Adams Tattoo

-If you have any questions about your tattoo or the healing process, please text me, call the shop, or e-mail.
+If you have any questions about your tattoo or the healing process, please text me, call the shop or e-mail me.

 Things to avoid:

-It may fill up with plasma & ink and create a black liquid trapped in the bandage, that is normal.
-If it starts to leak remove bandage and continue with regular aftercare instructions.
+It may fill up with plasma & ink and create a black liquid trapped in the bandage, which is normal.
+If it starts to leak remove the bandage and continue with regular aftercare instructions.